-THR 124.
-THEATER TECHNOLOGY SCENERY & LIGHTING.
-3 hrs.
+THR 124 : THEATER TECHNOLOGY SCENERY & LIGHTING

 Scenic construction techniques and execution of stage lighting via lectures, demonstrations, and practical application.
 Emphasis on tools, materials, and procedure.
+Credits 3

-\THR 126.
-INTRODUCTION TO THEATER.
-3 hrs.
+THR 126 : INTRODUCTION TO THEATER

-This course is designed to teach the history of the theater and the principles of drama.
-It also covers the development of theater production and the study of selected plays as theatrical presentations.
+This course is an introduction to the elements of the theatre, the principles of drama, and the development of theatrical productions.

-THR 131.
-ACTING TECHNIQUES I. 3 hrs.
+THR 131 : ACTING TECHNIQUES I

 This is the first of a two-course sequence in which the student will focus on the development of the body and voice as the performing instruments in acting.
 Emphasis is placed on pantomime, improvisation, acting exercises, and building characterizations in short acting scenes.
+Credits 3

-THR 132.
-ACTING TECHNIQUES II.
-3 hrs.
+THR 132 : ACTING TECHNIQUES II